elcicd/el-CICD-docs/README.md

 EL_CICD_META_INFO_NAME=el-cicd-meta-info
 ```

-This section describes the namespaces and node selectors of the engineering (non-prod) and production (prod) el-CICD [Onboarding Automation Servers](#onboarding-automation-server).
+This section describes the namespaces and node selectors of the engineering (Non-prod) and production (prod) el-CICD [Onboarding Automation Servers](#onboarding-automation-server).
 The clusters wildcard domain and the name of the ConfigMap that this configuration information will be stored on OKD are also here.

 Note that except for the node selectors, for the most part this information can be left as is, unless you intend to install multiple instances on the same cluster, inc which case each will need it's own, unique namespace.
 The wildcard domain is the exception, as each cluster will most likely have its own.